 Data are collected by various state and federal agencies.
 NC Department of Environment and Natural Resources (NCDENR) Division of Water Quality (DWQ) collects most of the data used for water quality assessments.
 There are significant data sets collected by NCDENR Division of Environmental Health (DEH) for use in coastal water quality assessment.
 The United States Geological Survey (USGS) also provides data in several AUs.
 Local governments and environmental groups as well as industry, municipal and university coalitions also provide data.
-Submitted data sets must include an approved Quality Assurance Project Plan (QAPP) or other documentation to assure that the data were collected in a manner consistent with agency data.
+Submitted data sets must include an approved Quality Assurance Project Plan (QAPP) to assure that the data were collected in a manner consistent with agency data.
 A standing solicitation for data is maintained on the DWQ website.
-DWQ evaluates all data and information submitted.